Electro707/Simple-LED-Matrix-Library/README.md

 Follow the "Importing a .zip Library" section of the guide to import this library.

 ## To-Do
-- Add documentation describing how the LED Matrix will be hooked up to the Arduino with drawings.
-- Create examples demonstrating how to use the Python Generators and the library
 - Create more examples
+- Have scrolling be able to be done from left to right

 ## Authors